charite-uwatwembi/Codewars_Katas/README.md

-These are javascript codewars kata answers i have been working on.😊
+These are some javascript codewars kata answers i have been working on.😊